 Multiplying total household impacts shown in Table 14 by the blended SGFs shown in Table 15 results in the average student generation impacts.
-These average student generation impacts are shown by school level in Table 16 on the following page.
+These average student generation impacts are shown by school level in Table 16.

 AVERAGE STUDENT GENERATION IMPACTS